PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 ## How to test PrestaShop 9

-To build ZIP file with PrestaShop 9 Alpha 1, you can use [PrestaShop Release Creation](https://github.com/PrestaShop/PrestaShop/tree/develop/tools/build) tool.
+To build the ZIP file with PrestaShop 9 Alpha 1, you can use the [PrestaShop Release Creation](https://github.com/PrestaShop/PrestaShop/tree/develop/tools/build) tool.

 ### Requirements